Final Fantasy Pixel Remaster

 is a series of video game remasters of the first six installments in the Final Fantasy role-playing video game series developed by Tose and Square Enix and published by Square Enix.
 The series includes remasters of the original versions of Final Fantasy (1987), Final Fantasy II (1988), Final Fantasy III (1990), Final Fantasy IV (Note: Initially titled Final Fantasy II in North America.)
 (1991), Final Fantasy V (1992), and Final Fantasy VI (Note: Initially titled Final Fantasy III in North America.)
-(1994), available standalone or in the Final Fantasy I-VI Bundle (Note: Also known as FINAL FANTASY I-VI Pixel Remaster Collection digitally or FINAL FANTASY I-VI Collection in physical versions.) compilation.
+(1994), available standalone or in the Final Fantasy I–VI Collection (Note: Also known as Final Fantasy I–VI Pixel Remaster Collection digitally.) compilation.
 It is notably the first release of the original Final Fantasy III outside of Japan, as only the 2006 3D remake had released internationally prior to the Pixel Remaster.

 The Pixel Remasters feature rearranged music supervised by original composer Nobuo Uematsu, redrawn sprite art by original artist Kazuko Shibuya, an updated user interface, additional content such as an illustration gallery and bestiary, and other enhancements.
 Initially released on iOS, Android, and Windows, the games had a staggered release date between July 2021 and February 2022 before all six games released together on PlayStation 4 and Nintendo Switch in April 2023 in commemoration of the franchise's 35th anniversary.
 The games released on Xbox Series X and Series S in September 2024.
 The Pixel Remaster series marks the first time the original Final Fantasy and Final Fantasy II were released for PC, as well as the debut of the first six numbered entries on Xbox consoles.

 The series received generally positive reviews, with critics praising the upgraded presentation, rescored music, quality-of-life enhancements, included extras, and balancing, while criticizing its technical issues at launch, English font, and the lack of additional content featured in earlier versions.
 The series has sold over three million units worldwide.